A content strategy requires a degree of change management

 A sustainable content marketing strategy requires a certain degree of transformation.
-Without this, many / most content strategies will fail, at least in the long term.
+Without this, many/most content strategies will fail, at least in the long run.
 Why?
-That's what I want to explain in this article.
+I will explain this in this article.

-In order to sustainably anchor content marketing as a new communication approach, measures are required that lead step by step to efficient sales (content operations).
-As a consultant at scompler , I have the great good fortune to be able to Difficulties challenges of companies (and to orient them towards a solution).
-This article deals with an underestimated part of this process: the necessary degree of change management.
+In order to sustainably establish content marketing as a new communication approach, measures are needed that lead step by step to efficient implementation (content operations).
+I am very fortunate to be able to experience these highly operational difficulties and challenges faced by companies at scompler as a consultant (and to guide them toward solutions).
+This article deals with a still underestimated part of this process: the necessary degree of change management.

-I've already written a few posts about strategy development, so I won't explain the process in detail (again) here.
-A few days ago, I was able to follow in the (big) footsteps of Mirko Lange and address the topic of content operations in my presentation at the Online Marketing Day 2016.
-You can view the slides (including the approach to strategy development) below as an introduction.
+I have already written several articles on strategy development, so I won't explain the process in detail (again) here.
+A few days ago, I had the opportunity to follow in Mirko Lange's (big) footsteps and address the topic operations in my presentation at Online Marketing Day 2016.
+You can view the slides (including the strategy development process) below as an introduction.

 Why does a content strategy require change management?